-Should a child make an allegation against a member of staff, it would be investigated in accordance with the procedures set out in School's Child Protection (Safeguarding) Policy.
+The School takes its responsibilities for safeguarding extremely seriously.
+Should a child make an allegation of improper behaviour or unprofessional conduct against a member of staff, it would be treated with the utmost seriousness and investigated in accordance with the procedures set out in the appropriate School policies and procedures, in particular the School's Child Protection (Safeguarding)

+Policy.
 The School will give consideration to the needs and wishes of the pupil who made the allegation, and of any others whose involvement is required.